cosmos/ibc-go/SECURITY.md

 | main branch                                                                     |

-All actively supported release branches (see table in [section Stable Release Policy in RELEASES.md](./RELEASES.md#stable-release-policy)) of this repository is supported for security updates as well as the **main** branch.
+All actively supported release branches (see table in [section Stable Release Policy in RELEASES.md](./RELEASES.md#stable-release-policy)) of this repository are supported for security updates as well as the **main** branch.
 Security vulnerabilities should be reported if the vulnerability can be reproduced on either one of those.